msschwartz21/deltascope/docs/source/API.rst

 	:return: :py:attr:`brain.model`
 	:rtype: dictionary containing the coefficients for the parabolic model of the data

+.. py:method:: brain.find_distance(t,point)

+	Find euclidean distance between a point on the line defined by t and a data point

+	:param float t: float value defining point on the line
+	:param array point: array [x,y,z] defining data point
+	:returns: distance between the two points
+	:rtype: float

+.. py:method:: brain.find_min_distance(row)

+	Find the point on the curve that produces the minimum distance between the point and the data point using scipy.optimize.minimize(:py:func:`brain.find_distance`)

+	:param pd.Series row: row from dataframe in the form of a pandas Series
+	:returns: series containing xc, yc, zc, r
+	:rtype: pd.Series

+.. py:method:: transform_coordinates()

+	Transform coordinate system so that each point is defined relative to math model by (alpha,theta,r) (only applied to df_thresh

+	:returns: appends columns r, xc, yc, zc to :py:attr:`brain.df_thresh`

+.. py:method:: brain.subset_data(sample_frac)

+	Takes a random sample of the data based on the value between 0 and 1 defined for sample_frac

+	:param sample_frac: Value between 0 and 1 specifying proportion of the dataset that should be randomly sampled for plotting
+	:type: float or none
+	:returns: :py:attr:`brain.subset`

 .. py:method:: brain.plot_model(sample_frac=0.5,cmap='plt.cm.Greys')

 	Plot two planes, line model, and percentage of points.
 Data is downsampled based on the value between 0 and 1 defined for sample_frac